johndpope/floatout/Pods/GoogleMaps/README.md

 # Installation

-To integrate Google Maps and Google Places into your Xcode project using CocoaPods, specify it in your `Podfile`:
+To integrate Google Maps SDK for iOS into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '7.0'
+target 'YOUR_APPLICATION_TARGET_NAME_HERE' do
   pod 'GoogleMaps'
+end
 ```

 Then, run the following command: